John-Nik/portfolio/README.md

 **1.4.0:** Added a new project

 **1.5.0:** Changed the minesweeper game in the about me page from plain HTML elements to a drawn canvas

+**1.6.0:**
+- Finished the minesweeper game in the about me page.
+Completed it using the useEffect hook and made it responsive for mobile devices aswell
+- Small changes in the CSS of the about me page's minesweeper game and skills section
+- Added the PHP icon in the about page
+- Optimized the font's downloaded to help with the speed of the page